 Damian A. Tamburri, community management editor, is a postdoc at Politecnico Di Milano.
 His main research interests involve social software engineering through empirical methods.
 He focuses on the organizational and social improvement of complex software development communities and complex software development processes.
 Tamburri received a double MSc in global software engineering and software architectures from the University of L’Aquila and Vrije Universiteit Amsterdam.
 Contact him at email@example.com.

-Marco Torchiano, metrics team member and conference correspondent, is an associate professor at Politecnico di Torino.
+Marco Torchiano, metrics team member, is an associate professor at Politecnico di Torino.
 His research interests are design notation, open-data quality, off-the-shelf-based development, and static analysis.
 He employs the methodological approach of empirical software engineering.
 He previously was a postdoctoral research fellow at the Norwegian University of Science and Technology.
 Torchiano received an MSc and a PhD in computer engineering from Politecnico di Torino.
 He’s the coauthor of Software Development: Case Studies in Java (Addison-Wesley, 2005) and coeditor of Developing Services for the Wireless Internet (Springer, 2006).
 Contact him at firstname.lastname@example.org.